elstron/astro-table-of-contents/README.md

 ---

-Built with ❤️ for the Astro community
+Built with Stron ❤️ for the Astro community